Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Limitations and Conclusions

 \item Our design requires the robot to connected to the heavier sensing components using a tether.
 This limits the fly range and the detection FoV of the system.
 Although removing the tether restriction is left to future work, we believe that our design is capable of advancing sensing in microrobots significantly, and will help our community in designing microrobots in the future.

 \item All our results (using IMU as well as Vicon motion capture) are indoor results.
 We hope to perform future experiments with outdoor effects such as wind.

 \item In our current system design, there are implementation bottlenecks that limit compensated bandwidth.
 These are caused by the MEMS mirror and by the signal processing.
-Tightly coupled on-board designs can reduce these.
+Tightly coupled on-board designs can reduce these. \item In our current system design, manufacturing and material constraints have limited current MEMS scanners' FoV and speed, making them more suitable for small-sized and lightweight LIDAR applications.

 \end{itemize}